 White Algae

-White algae’s caused by the same things as all other algae, so improving your tank’s conditions should keep them at bay.
-While white algae aren’t dangerous or toxic for fish, you won’t want them to take over the tank.
+White algae are caused by the same things as all other algae, so improving the tank’s conditions should keep them at bay.
+While white algae aren’t toxic for fish, you don’t want them to take over the tank.

 Diatoms

-Diatoms aren’t really algae, but a tiny animal called a diatom.
+Diatoms aren’t algae but a tiny animal called a diatom.
 They’re problematic for saltwater tanks, as they form slimy, gold-brown coatings on the glass and objects in the tank.

 Diatoms in your aquarium can turn your tank water cloudy during an algae bloom.
-They thrive in aquariums with poor water quality and low light, so they’re common in new tanks.
+They thrive in aquariums with poor water quality and low light.

 Green Algae